FCollaPi/p2-datasci4health/README.md

 We had a `classification model` for assessing data related to death status (where 0 is for alive and 1 for dead) and a `regression model` targeting prognostics to evaluate how long it would take for a patient in the given scenario to die.

-Since the development process evolved, we will discuss the changes over time for each trial:

-### 1st Scenario
 As previously stated, we wanted to tackle mental health issues and their relation to death.
 However, mental health thinned down to Depression Screening relatively soon since the available data was not granular enough.

-This scenario was also our first approach.
 However, unfortunately, we had to drop this attempt due to the lack of statistical relevance.

-We added more interest variables and the `Principal Component Analysis` to enhance the likelihood of assembling a more robust model from the second trial on.
+We then added more interest variables and the `Principal Component Analysis` to enhance the likelihood of assembling a more robust model.

 On Jupyter, we iterated through the available CSVs using SQL queries to understand the tendencies and create other tables that we could export and use on Orange, as recommended by the professors.